What is settlement?

 When a payer enters their payment information and confirms the payment, we will attempt to authorize the card for the amount indicated.
 If successful, the checkout object will be in authorized state.
 If the payment is authorized then the money has been reserved on the credit card.
 In almost all cases this indicates that the payment is successful.

 However, it is still possible for a payment to fail.
 For example, if we then detect that the card used was lost or stolen recently.
-If you have merchants shipping physical goods, it is a good idea to advise them to wait until the payment is captured before shipping their items.
+If you have merchants shipping physical goods, it is a good idea to advise them to wait until the payment is released before shipping their items.
 On the other hand, if you have fundraisers accepting donations, you can probably consider an authorized payment to be successful (but you should still show it as "pending" to the merchant or payer).

 Payment review is often our first opportunity for underwriting our merchants.
 Most payments are reviewed and cleared automatically by Veda, our risk engine.
-If the payment is automatically reviewed and cleared, it will proceed almost instantly from authorized to captured.
+If the payment is automatically reviewed and cleared, it will proceed almost instantly from authorized to released.

 Some payments, however, may be flagged for manual review.
 Our goal is to help protect our payers, merchants and platforms from unexpected fraud.
 While manual review is slower than an automated system, it does allow us to make smarter, more nuanced decisions about payments and merchants.
 Only 5% of payments go through manual review and manual review happens in 1-2 business days.